10 Views on Top Things to

 Amazing Jardin du Luxembourg is a cherished ‘refuge’ in the middle of Paris – with a fascinating history!
 It was built in 1612 for Marie de Medici, the later Queen of France.
 The park has found inspiration in the garden architecture in Florence and is highly influenced by the Italian Baroque style.

 One of the park highlights is the intriguing Medici Fountain located in a corner of the garden.
 A lovely circular lake is another attraction that is popular with both children and adults.
 A favourite activity here is to set out and play with small sailboats.

-For a vivid description of the Jardin du Luxembourg, you may want to read the article Why the beautiful Jardin du Luxembourg was such an unexpected find, posted by Happiness and Things.
+For a detailed description of the Jardin du Luxembourg, you may want to read the article Chess players of the Jardin du Luxembourg, posted by Culture Trip.